9 Etiquette Lessons Every Child Should Learn This Year

 How to show respect to others

 Etiquette and good manners are all rooted in the most important lesson children should learn: how to treat people with respect.
-Everyone, be it the cashier at Piggly Wiggly, the teacher, or the preacher, deserves to be shown kindness and respect, whether that’s through saying “yes sir” and “no ma’am,” offering a smile, or holding the door.
-Children should be taught to treat their peers with kindness, too: If other kids are eating alone, children should invite them to sit with them; or if they see someone with their hands full, they should offer to help carry the load.
-They’ll never regret being kind!
+Everyone deserves to be shown kindness and respect, whether that's through saying "yes sir" and "no ma'am," offering a smile, or holding the door.

 Of course, at the end of the day, children will be children, and sometimes, when things go awry, all you can do is show your children—and other parents with misbehaving children—a little grace and a little patience.
 That's just good manners.